-Owner and Chef Robert Charlton, High Honors and Culinary Excellence Gold Medal graduate, his wife Bethanne and kids spent summers during the 1990’s on Long Beach Island, NJ as a Partner/Sous Chef at Charles’ Seafood Garden.
-In October every year, Robert, Bethanne and Family would migrate to Sarasota, FL where he was the Executive Sous Chef at Laurel Oaks Country Club.
-In 2000, he transitioned to technology sales and after 17 years of traveling 300+ days/year, living on restaurant takeout food and missing his family, Chef and Bethanne Charlton purchased a local, failing wing restaurant.
-Chef traded his 2200+ mile weekly commute for a 5 mile daily round-trip in his return to the culinary arts with a much different perspective of food, service and the importance of a neighborhood.
+In 2000, Chef Bob transitioned from the kitchen to technology sales and after 17 years of moving the family across the country, traveling worldwide 300+ days/year, living on takeout food and missing his family, Chef and Bethanne Charlton purchased a failing wing restaurant.
+It was easy to trade a 2200+ mile weekly commute for a 5-mile daily round-trip and Chef Bob also had a much different perspective of food, service and the importance of a neighborhood.

-You’ll be glad you did because Charlton’s is a real ‘Neighborhood Place!”
+You’ll be glad you did because Charlton’s is a true ‘Neighborhood Place!”

 Passing the Torch:

-Before this picture was taken, Chef Robert presented the American Wing Company logo to the original owner, Vic Cauthen.
-Vic gave it back to Chef because he realized that Charlton’s Grill and Tap was bringing back the neighborhood family restaurant he originally created, back to the area neighborhoods.
-This picture represents Vic Cauthen passing the torch to Chef Charlton and his family.
+Vic returned it to Chef Bob because the realization that Charlton’s Grill and Tap was bringing his original neighborhood family restaurant back to the area neighborhoods.
+This is the picture of Vic Cauthen passing the torch to Chef Bob and his family.